 FOR PRICE PLEASE CONTACT – include item number below

 Representations of the Nepalese Padmapani Avalokiteshvara are most often made from stone, brass, bronze, wood or depicted in paintings.
-This representation of Padmapani is made in terracotta, standing on a double lotus pedestal, the hand left holds a lotus stem with a lotus flower rising to shoulder level and another lotus flower behind the right hand with a coating of red natural ochre pigment and traces of yellow worn in places.
-The reredos at the back of the figure has a break with an old repair. (see images).
+This representation of Padmapani is made in terracotta, standing on a double lotus pedestal, the hand left holds a lotus stem with a lotus flower rising to shoulder level and another lotus flower behind the right hand.
+The reredos on the back of the figure has a break with an old repair. (see images).